rudelm/rudelm.github.io/content/post/2020-09-25-setup-external-usb-disk-as-ntfs-volume-on-raspbian.md

 title: Setup external USB disk as NTFS volume on Raspbian
 url: /2020/09/25/setup-external-usb-disk-as-ntfs-volume-on-raspbian/
 ---
 I intend to use an external 2.5" USB disk formatted as NTFS volume on my Raspberry Pi.
-Since its rather larger (5TB) I don&#8217;t want to use MBR but GPT instead.
-Here&#8217;s a short list of commands I&#8217;ve used to setup the disk.
+Since its rather larger (5TB) I don't want to use MBR but GPT instead.
+Here's a short list of commands I've used to setup the disk.

 Start by identifying the connected disk: